autarchprinceps/Multiagent-Warehouse/README.md

 The Eclipse project contains a launch configuration that creates all agents with the exception of the customer simulating agent, which can be added manually  in order to debug or run the warehouse without a real customer agent.

 There are two shell scripts:
-1. for compiling all source files (environment variable has to be set to java 8 bin directory)
+1. for compiling all source files (PATH environment variable has to be set to java 8 bin directory)
-2. for running jade with our agents (currently not working, -classpath parameters are incorrect)
+2. for running jade with our agents (does not work in git shell emulation but works on linux systems JAVA_HOME variable has to be set to a Java 8 version)